cgevans/qslib/README.md

 restricted VPN connection or port forwarding.
 See the documentation for more information.

+## Contributing and issue reporting

+Issue reports and enhancement requests can be submitted via Github.

+Potential contributions can be submitted via Github.
+These should include pytest tests, preferably both tests that can be run without outside resources, and, if applicable, tests that directly test any communication with a QuantStudio SCPI server.
+They will also need a Contributor Licence Agreement.

+Private vulnerability reports can be sent to me by email, PGP-encrypted, or via Matrix to [@cge:matrix.org](https://matrix.to/#/@cge:matrix.org).

 ## Disclaimer

 This package was developed for my own use.
 It may break your machine or